Regularity of anisotropic refinable functions: Introduction

-with a compactly supported sequence of coefficients $c_k \in \re$ and with a general integer dilation matrix~$M \in \z^{s \times s}$ all of whose eigenvalues are larger than one in the absolute value.
+with a compactly supported sequence $c=\{c_k \ : \ k \in \z\}$ of coefficients $c_k \in \re$ and with a general integer dilation matrix~$M \in \z^{s \times s}$ all of whose eigenvalues are larger than one in the absolute value.
 We do not make any assumptions on the stability of the integer shifts of $\varphi$.

 In this paper, we characterize continuous and $L_p$ solutions of \eqref{eq.ref}.
 Our main contribution is the exact expression for the H\"older exponent of $\varphi$ in $C(\re^s)$ and in $L_p(\re^s)$, $1 \le p < \infty$, see Theorems \ref{th.holder} and \ref{th.holder-p}.
 In the anisotropic case, the H\"older exponent of $\varphi$ reflects the influence of the invariant subspaces of $M$ corresponding to its different by modulus eigenvalues.
 In the isotropic case, when all the eigenvalues of $M$ are equal in the absolute value, our results reduce to the well-known ones from the literature.
-We also estimate the modulus of continuity and analyze Lipschitz, local and higher regularity of continuous $\varphi$.
+We also analyze the higher regularity of continuous $\varphi$.

-It is well known that compactly supported solutions ({\em refinable functions}) of \eqref{eq.ref} can generate systems of multivariate wavelets or frames, see e.g~\cite{Chr,Chui,Daub, NPS}.
+It is well known that compactly supported solutions ({\em refinable functions}) of \eqref{eq.ref} can generate systems of multivariate wavelets or frames, see e.g~\cite{Chr, Chui, Daub, Prot_book, NPS}.
 Refinable functions are building blocks for the limits of subdivision algorithms widely used in approximation and for generating curves and surfaces, see e.g.~\cite{CDM, ChuiV, DynLevin02, ReifPeter08, W}.
-Refinable functions naturally appear in recent applications in probability, number theory, and combinatorics~\cite{DDL, FS, KM, P00, P16}.
+Refinable functions naturally appear in recent applications in combinatorics, multigrid, number theory, and probability ~\cite{CharinaDRT, CharinaDRT2, DDL, FS, KM, P00, P16}.

 In the univariate case, $M\ge 2$ is an integer, there are several efficient methods for determining the regularity of refinable functions.
 In \cite{CD, DD, E} the authors compute precisely the Sobolev exponent of $\varphi \in L_2(\re)$.
 The so-called {\em matrix approach} yields the H\"older exponent of $\varphi \in C(\re)$ and, in addition, provides a detailed analysis of its moduli of continuity and of its local regularity~\cite{CH, DL,P06, Rio}.
 An obstacle to the practical use of the matrix approach is the NP-hardness of the joint spectral radius computation.
 This problem, however, was successfully resolved for a large class of problems by recent results in~\cite{GP1, GP2, MR} where the authors presented fast and efficient methods of the joint spectral radius computation.
 Indeed, the invariant polytope algorithm~\cite{GP1} estimates the joint spectral radius for the corresponding transition matrices of size up to~$20$ and, in most cases, even determines its precise value.